Tupac Shakur: 1991 Oakland Police Department lawsuit

-In October 1991, one month before the release of 2Pacalypse Now, two Oakland Police Department officers stopped Shakur for jaywalking.
-The officers allegedly asked for his name since it did not sound American, he answered them and they brutalized him scratching his face over the street.
-Shakur filed a $10 million lawsuit against the Oakland Police Department.
+On October 17, 1991, two Oakland Police Department officers stopped Shakur for jaywalking at a downtown intersection.
+According to Shakur, officers Alex Boyovic and Kevin Rogers asked him for his ID and pressed him about his name before choking him, throwing him to the ground and slamming his head on the concrete.
+Shakur filed a $10 million lawsuit against the officers for police brutality.
 The case was settled for about $43,000.
+It was later revealed that this incident was the onset of Shakur's autoimmune disease alopecia, which led him to shave his head bald.

 Misdemeanor assault convictions

 On April 5, 1993, charged with felonious assault, Shakur allegedly threw a microphone and swung a baseball bat at rapper Chauncey Wynn, of the group M.A.D., at a concert at Michigan State University.
-Shakur claimed the bat was a part of his show and there was no criminal intent.
-Nonetheless, on September 14, 1994, Shakur pleaded guilty to a misdemeanor, and was sentenced to 30 days in jail, twenty of them suspended, and ordered to 35 hours of community service.
+Shakur claimed the bat was a part of his show, that he never swung it, and that there was no criminal intent.
+Nonetheless, on September 14, 1994, Shakur pleaded guilty to a misdemeanor and was sentenced to 30 days in jail, twenty of them suspended on condition that he complete 35 hours of community service.

 Slated to star as Sharif in the 1993 Hughes Brothers' film Menace II Society, Shakur was replaced by actor Vonte Sweet after allegedly assaulting one of the film's directors, Allen Hughes.
 In early 1994, Shakur served 15 days in jail after being found guilty of the assault.
 The prosecution's evidence included a Yo!
-MTV Raps interview where Shakur boasts that he had "beat up the director of Menace II Society".
+MTV Raps interview in which Shakur boasted that he had "beat up the director of Menace II Society".